Viewing this page on your device?

 The information on this page is not a substitute for occupational therapy!

-If you want to help prevent a dysfunctional or "wrong" grip from developing, then encourage your child to take part in lots of
+If you want to help prevent a poor pencil grip from developing, then encourage your child to take part in lots of

 Thanks for visiting, I hope you were helped!